discourse-lab/NYTAC-CC/README.md

 ## Overview

 NYTAC-CC is a climate change-specific subcorpus extracted from the **New York Times Annotated Corpus (NYTAC)**.
 It consists of **3,630 XML files**, each representing a full-length news article related to climate change, published between **1987 and 2007**.
 The corpus was created to facilitate research on climate discourse in traditional news media and supports both **quantitative and qualitative** NLP analyses.
+Due to licensing restrictions, the corpus itself is **not** included in this repository.
+However, we provide a list of filenames corresponding to the extracted articles.

 ## Corpus Description